aws-samples/amazon-redshift-infrastructure-automation/README.md

 This solution takes advantage of the repeated integrations between different services in common use cases, and leverages the [AWS CDK](https://aws.amazon.com/cdk/) to automate the provisioning of AWS analytics services, primarily Amazon Redshift.
 Deployment is now customizing a JSON configuration file indicating the resources to be used, and this solution takes those inputs to auto-provision the required infrastructure dynamically.

+PLEASE NOTE: This solution is meant for proof of concept or demo use cases, and not for production workloads.

 ## Table of Contents

 1. [Overview of Deployment](#overview-of-deployment)